Taught course

 Course content

-Become a specialist in treating patients with vision and ocular motility issues.
-This is the only vision and strabismus course for eye care practitioners that is taught entirely online.
+Become a specialist in treating patients with disorders of vision and ocular motility.
+This is the only vision and strabismus masters course for eye care practitioners that is taught entirely online.

 Course description

-This course is designed for orthoptists and other eye care professionals to advance their clinical knowledge and understanding in the specialist area of vision and strabismus.
-It is the only course on these topics that is taught entirely online, so you can fit your studies around your other commitments.
+This masters programme is designed for orthoptists and other eye care professionals looking to advance their clinical knowledge and understanding in the specialist area of vision and strabismus.
+It is the only course on these topics that is taught entirely online, so you can fit your studies around your personal and professional commitments.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses